Firrings (tapered wedges) Price Calculator

 Length of firring

-The maximum stock length we have is 5.4m from which we can achieve a firring length of 10.8m by folding one half over the other.
+The maximum stock length we have is 6.0m from which we can achieve a firring length of 12m by folding one half over the other.
 See diagram below.
 If you need longer please give us a ring or email in.

 Timber Thickness

 There are two timber thicknesses to choose from, 44mm and 69mm.
 44mm is the most common.
 We have a far greater range of timbers in 44mm.
-There is no structural reason why 69mm should ever be used for a flat roof but we have included it anyway in case matching up to 69mm joists is desired.
-Delivery will cost more for the 69mm due to increased weight.
+There is no structural reason why 69mm should ever be used for a flat roof but we have included it anyway

 Timber Treatment

-Treatment of firrings is not needed for flat roofs but we have included it just in case it has been insisted upon.
+been insisted upon.
 Treatment is only available in the 44mm thickness.
 WARNING: treatment will be cut away from the tapered edge and maybe from the bottom edge as well.

 Different cutting techniques